Shreyasc27/KotlinNotes/Section_5_OO&KotlinClassesFunctionsInheritance.md

 ### 41. Inline Functions

-* When `Inline Function` is compiled, it is not compiled to a function.
+* When `Inline Function` is compiled, its body is directly compiled for the function call.
+* It is not compiled to function at all.
 It is compiled to its body.
 * If you do not mark the function as `Inline` does not mean it will not be `Inline`.
 JVM might decide to make it `Inline` as well.
-* Inlining qorks best for functions with Lambda paramters.
+* Inlining works best for functions with Lambda paramters.

-???
-Need to study this concept more